 Phase 3 involves the construction of new Highway 7 between Kitchener and Guelph that will connect all remaining work between Kitchener and Guelph.
 In Guelph, Phase 3 includes:

-- Highway 6 (Hanlon Parkway) and Woodlawn Road interchange in Guelph (anticipated as early 2023 subject to agreement with Guelph Junction Railway and CN Rail)
+- Highway 6 (Hanlon Parkway) and Woodlawn Road interchange in Guelph (anticipated late 2023 subject to agreement with Guelph Junction Railway and CN Rail)

-- Guelph Junction Railway modifications (anticipated as early 2023 subject to agreement with Guelph Junction Railway and CN Rail)
+- Guelph Junction Railway modifications (anticipated late 2023 subject to agreement with Guelph Junction Railway and CN Rail)

 - Two Species at Risk (SAR) habitat replacements outside the City of Guelph (anticipated in 2022)